The Integrative Psychiatry Program

 How long does each Fellowship session run?

 We consider the first year of study (first 12 months of each cohort) to be significant, as the majority of the interactive faculty mentorship and hands-on learning takes place during this time.
-All Group Supervisions and faculty office hours for each cohort take place within the first year of study.
-Additionally, all conferences and educational events are provided for free to Fellows in this first year.
+All Group and Testing Supervisions and faculty office hours for each cohort take place within the first year of study.
+Additionally, all online educational events are provided for free to Fellows in this first year.
 In the second year of study, Fellows are typically provided generous alumni discounts for all upcoming programs, seminars and special events.

 What is the time commitment?
+Can I complete this while working full time?

 Can I work through the program at my own pace?